CiwPython/Ciw/docs/Guides/processor-sharing.rst

 Limited Process Sharing
 -----------------------

 A *limited processor sharing queue* ([JZ09]_) is a generalisation of a processor sharing queue, in which only a given number of customers may share the service load at any one time.
-This means that if there are more than that number of customers already present at the node, a newly arriving customer must wait in line in a FIFO until the number of customers sharing the service load drops below the given capacity.
+This means that if there are more than that number of customers already present at the node, a newly arriving customer must wait in line in a FIFO manner until the number of customers sharing the service load drops below the given capacity.

 With limited processor sharing queues, we can limit the sharing capacity.
 This is done by setting a :code:`number_of_servers` in the network object.